kcm2/ab/references/angelbeatshd.rst

 * Hisako notices and says "beautiful maiko, are you hear to stop us?"
 * Shiina is taken aback at being called a maiko.
 Shiina makes the band even more popular.
 * The udon stand is still shocked at the NPC who can remember life before he died.
 * Hinata explains the battlefront and invites them to join.
 The NPC explains he's not sure about joining.
-Hinata says they don't have anymore left, but Matsushita has a spare one.
+Hinata says they don't have any more left, but Matsushita has a spare one.
 * The NPC has a taste and also says that is amazing and "it's good to be alive..I mean, dead".
 * Yuri comes running up the udon stand saying to stop ignoring her orders, and unhappy that they made too much.
 * Matsushita mentions the NPC and Yuri starts talking to them, but the NPC starts vanishing.